giga-lens/gigalens/docsrc/source/model-spec.rst

 Model Specification
 ============================
 We cannot begin to do inference on our data without writing out, explicitly, a model for the data.
 Heuristically, a model ought to be a 'story for how the observed data was generated'.
-A model for a gravitational lensing system is comprised of two components:
+Our model is comprised of two components:

     a.
-A parameterized physical model for the lensing system, consisting of a model for the mass profile of the main lens, potentially a model for the effects of any nearby interlopers, and a model for the light of both the lens and source.
+A parameterized physical model for the lensing system, consisting of a model for the mass profile of the main lens, potentially a model for the effects of any nearby interlopers, and models for the light profiles of the lens and the source.

     b.
 A probabilistic model, that consists of a prior for the physical parameters, as well as a likelihood function.
-Defining a likelihood requires a noise model, which for most purposes will consist of modeling the noise on a given pixel as the independent sum of background Gaussian noise :math:`\sigma_{bkg}` (conventionally written as ``background_rms``) and Poisson shot noise with exposure time :math:`t_{exp}` (conventionally written as ``exp_time``).
+Defining a likelihood requires a noise model, which for most purposes will consist of modeling the noise on a given pixel as the quadrature sum of background Gaussian noise :math:`\sigma_{bkg}` (conventionally written as ``background_rms``) and Poisson shot noise with exposure time :math:`t_{exp}` (conventionally written as ``exp_time``).

-Although these two components of the model are not completely separate (since the prior in the probabilistic model is for parameters defined by the physical model), they are decoupled.
+Keep in mind that for any given physical model, there can be a number of valid choices for the probabilistic model.
-Therefore, in our implementation, we are careful to keep these two components of the model distinct.
+Therefore, in our implementation, we are careful to keep these two components of the model distinct (see Section 2.1 of our `paper <https://arxiv.org/abs/2202.07663>`__).
 The following are our package's high level descriptions for a physical and probabilistic model.

 .. automodule:: gigalens.model
+    :members:

+The TensorFlow implementation of the two above classes are below.

+.. automodule:: gigalens.tf.model
     :members:

 Prior Specification